jaanga/jaanga.github.io/documents/jaanga-practice-notes/code-url-names-r1.md

 From time to time is is necessary or expedient to edit a URL using your keyboard and typing characters.
 If you know the URL is all lower case this can speed things up and reduce errors.

+Another very good reason is that some operating systems differentiate between the case of folder and file names - and others do not.
+If you stick to lower case you may simplify the process of moving files from one OS to another OS.